THE LIST SO FAR.....

 centres and the strategy for signing the Thames Path.

 Robin moved on to be Principal Regeneration Planner with Brent Council.
 For his last two years there he managed the Design and Regeneration Team and was responsible for the Wembley Planning Framework and Masterplan.
+In 2004 he moved to the London Development Agency as Urban Renaissance Design Manager.
+He's now with Transport for London as the principal urban designer in their newly formed Design (Urban Realm) Team.

 E mail: